microsoft/vscode-docs/docs/java/java-tutorial.md

 * [Editing Java](/docs/java/java-editing.md) explains how to navigate and edit Java in more details.
 * [Debugging](/docs/java/java-debugging.md) illustrates all the key features provided for Java debug.
 * [Testing](/docs/java/java-resting.md) provides comprehensive supports for JUnit and TestNG framework.
-* [Maven Support, Java Package and Dependency Management](/docs/java/java-project.md) shows you how it provides you a project view and works with Maven.
+* [Maven Support, Java Package, and Dependency Management](/docs/java/java-project.md) shows you how it provides you a project view and works with Maven.
 * [Spring Boot Support](/docs/java/java-spring-boot.md) and [Tomcat and Jetty](/docs/java/java-tomcat-jetty.md) demonstrate great support for Spring Boot, Tomcat and Jetty.

 To learn how to work with Java Web App in VS Code, read [Java Web App](/docs/java/java-webapp.md).